-A sticker that looks like a band aid will be placed on my finger.
+My nurse will put a sticker that looks like a band aid on my finger.

-It has a bright red light on it.
+The band aid has a bright red light on it.

 This will check how well I am breathing and how fast my heart is beating.